Mold in Carpet from Water Damage

 The other method is to use borax and peroxide to kill the mold in the carpet.

-• Mix equal parts of borax powder and peroxide with water to make a thick paste.
+• Mix borax powder with enough peroxide to form a thick paste, adding minimal water.

 • Apply evenly on carpeting so it coats the mold spores completely.